 Paul Jenkins has maintained a deep commitment to watercolor from his earliest beginnings, and his watercolors are found in museum collections throughout the United States, Europe and Japan.

-In 1956, he participated in the Museum of Modern Art exhibition in New York, Recent American Watercolors.
+In 1956, he participated in the Museum of Modern Art exhibition in New York, Recent Drawings USA.
 In 1957, his work was included in the seminal exhibition "41 American Watercolorists of Today, organized by the International Program of the Museum of Modern Art in New York and chosen by Dorothy Miller, curator of the collection, with a catalogue and preface by Frank O'Hara.
 Works in watercolor from 1958 were acquired by Joseph Hirshhorn and are presently in the collection of the Hirshhorn Museum and Sculpture Garden of the Smithsonian Institution, Washington, D.C.
 In 1989, the Musées de Nice exhibited watercolors in conjunction with the artist's dance-drama performed at the Paris Opera [Shaman to the Prism Seen, 1988], and these works form an integral part of the exhibition, Water and Color.
 Exhibitions include—